 Well…we did it!
 With a team who had never used industrial wall-paper, some of whom had never even lifted a paintbrush or attempted any kind of decorating.
 With just one set of tools and a lot of cake and cups of tea, an incredibly willing attitude and a lot of beautiful qualities like humility, patience and willingness to be trained and corrected, that marvellous team achieved what at one stage had seemed impossible.

 Thank you thank you thank you to all of those amazing volunteers.

 The project manager was beaming with delight.
 He sent me photos of the event that had been scheduled.
 A few years later I bumped into him in London.
 I did not recognize him at first, but he remembered me.
 He was still brimming over with gratitude and enthusiastically told the party he was with what had been accomplished on that special day.

 Wouldn’t it be wonderful if the whole world was a team of volunteers who were going to work together to clean up this planet.
 Everyone willing and eager to take on any task given to them.
 All happy to learn new skills and humble enough to learn and be corrected.
 We would not stop until the whole planet was clean and there was a satisfactory home for each person – nothing ostentatious, just something that was comfortable and suitable for the environment where it was situated.
 I am sure there would be some volunteers given the task of the catering, key members of the work force…food fuels the volunteers.

 All volunteers, no glory hunters, nobody accruing huge financial commercial assets, a huge wonderful team accomplishing what people once thought was impossible!
-Do you have any idea how large the smiles of the volunteers would be stand back and to realize the results?
-What a victory for the human family that would be.
+Do you have any idea how large the smiles of the volunteers would be once they were able to stand back and realize the results?
+What a victory for the human family that would be!